Configuration

 A TasmotaPowerPort

-resource describes a switchable Tasmota power outlet
+resource describes a switchable Tasmota power outlet accessed over MQTT.

 TasmotaPowerPort:

-host: this.is.an.example.host.com
+host: 'this.is.an.example.host.com'

-status_topic: stat/tasmota_575A2B/POWER
+status_topic: 'stat/tasmota_575A2B/POWER'

-power_topic: cmnd/tasmota_575A2B/POWER
+power_topic: 'cmnd/tasmota_575A2B/POWER'

-avail_topic: tele/tasmota_575A2B/LWT
+avail_topic: 'tele/tasmota_575A2B/LWT'

-The example uses a mosquitto server at “this.is.an.example.host.com” and has the topics setup for a tasmota power port that has the ID 575A2B.
+has the topics setup for a Tasmota power port that has the ID 575A2B

 - Arguments: